margaretmf/margaretmf.github.io/creativewriting.md

 When in a psych ward with people, I think of a time I was in a psych ward with people at another time.
 Now I am more progressed, and more conscious.
 When sipping on coffee someone else in another part of the world is sipping on coffee, and I love whoever it is.
 When walking by the medical center I think of medical center in another city, and I love all the people in the center.
+When sipping on coffee I think of sipping on coffee with people in Argentina.

 It's all one.